postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 Workspaces can also create visibility for the projects within a team, since collections in the workspace are visible to all members sharing it.
 Request history is also saved to a workspace, which can aid collaborative debugging efforts.

+Workspace as an entity represents a whole container where being an admin gives full access to the workspace.
+This concept works like the inheritance property where you will have editor access to all the elements within that particular workspace.

 > For Postman Business and Enterprise teams, a private workspace is a team workspace that is only visible to the user who created it, plus team members who have been invited to join it.
 Private workspaces allow teams to restrict access to collections, environments, mocks, and monitors that are relevant only to a particular group.

 ## Creating a new workspace